-Intense, precision-controlled psychological mystery built around a very creepy lead performance by Christian Bale.
-Study of deterioration of a disturbed insomniac is too peculiar and unsensationalistic for mass consumption.
-Warrants further fest play, and pic could easily develop a cult following internationally in specialized release.
+Following up on the nervous paranoia of his 2001 horror item “Session 9” rather than the comedic humanism of his other work, director Brad Anderson’s “The Machinist” is an intense, precision-controlled psychological mystery built around a very creepy lead performance by Christian Bale.
+Shot in Spain but set in a banal Anywhere rendered in strikingly desaturated tones, this study of the deterioration of a disturbed insomniac is too peculiar and unsensationalistic for mass consumption.
+But its rigor and seriousness warrant further fest play, and pic could easily develop a cult following among young audiences internationally in specialized release.

 The first thing people will note about “The Machinist” is the appearance of Bale, who dropped an alleged 63 pounds off of his pumped-up “American Psycho” torso to emerge in such a state of rib-bulging cadaverousness that he looks like he just walked out of a concentration camp.
 There are clearly no CGI shenanigans involved, and the sight of him is continually unnerving.

 Popular on Variety

 Literally devoted to depicting a waking nightmare, collaboration between Anderson and first-time scripter Scott A. Kosar most readily calls to mind Polanski in his “The Tenant” mode, with echoes of Hitchcock, Lynch, Kafka and Dostoyevsky wafting through as well (Bale’s character is conspicuously making his way through the latter’s “The Idiot”).